 Did you find any goodies in your mailbox last week?

-Saturday Snapshot is hosted by Melinda of West Metro Mommy.
+Saturday Snapshot was started by Alyce of At Homes With Books and is hosted by Melinda of West Metro Mommy.
 It’s easy to participate – just post a picture that was taken by you, a friend, or a family member and add your link on Melinda’s site.

-For more children’s books reviews, go to Booking Mama’s feature, Kid Konnection.
-If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site.
+I will link this up to Booking Mama’s Saturday feature, Kid Konnection.
+If you’d like to participate in Kid Konnection and share a post about anything related to children’s books (picture, middle grade, or young adult) from the past week, leave a comment as well as a link on her site tomorrow.